anshlabs716/anshlabs716/README.md

 * 🛠️ Experimenting with games
 * 💻 Making games

-I like the technical side of gaming almost as much as actually playing.
+I also like the technical side of gaming — performance, hardware, operating systems, graphics, emulation, and optimization.

 ---

 # 🧠 How I Learn

-I learn best by actually building things.
+I learn best by **actually building things**.

-My usual development loop:
+I don't want to only follow tutorials and copy someone else's code.

+I like taking an idea and seeing where it goes.

 ```text
         💡 Idea